teejusb/fsr/README.md

 The UI should be up and running on http://localhost:3000 and you can use your device IP and the port to reach it from your phone (e.g. 192.168.0.xxx:5000 )

-## Tips
+## Troubleshooting
-- so if you do use localhost in your browser, and if the ui looks choppy, try using your local IP instead
+- If you use localhost in your browser and if the UI looks choppy, try using your local IP instead
+- If you see the following error, ensure the "Serial Monitor" isn't already open in Arduino IDE `serial.serialutil.SerialException: [Errno 16] could not open port /dev/cu.usbmodem83828101: [Errno 16] Resource busy: '/dev/cu.usbmodem83828101`